throwaway-lamden/rubixdao/README.md

 This repository contains the backend code for the Lamden MKR clone and some associated tests.

-## Progress

-You can see the current progress of the project in [progress.md](https://github.com/throwaway-lamden/rubixdao/blob/main/documentation/progress.md).

 ## Testing

 You can run the included unittests with the [Pytest](https://pytest.org/) framework.